freddyaboulton/gradio-webrtc/docs/index.md

 ## Quickstart

 Import the [Stream](userguide/streams) class and pass in a [handler](userguide/streams/#handlers).
-The `Stream` is a [FastAPI](https://fastapi.tiangolo.com/) app that comes with the following routes:
+The `Stream` has three main methods:

-- `/ui`: A Gradio UI for testing your stream.
+- `.ui.launch()`: Launch a built-in UI for easily testing and sharing your stream.
+Built with [Gradio](https://www.gradio.app/).
-- `/webrtc/docs`: Documentation and Gradio UI for WebRTC connections.
-- `/websocket/docs`: Documentation for WebSocket connections.
-- `/telephone/docs`: Documentation for telephone integration.

-Launch the stream how you would any FastAPI app.
-Or use the `fastphone()` method to launch the stream and get a free temporary phone number!
+- `.fastphone()`: Get a free temporary phone number to call into your stream.
+Hugging Face token required.
+- `.mount(app)`: Mount the stream on a [FastAPI](https://fastapi.tiangolo.com/) app.
+Perfect for integrating with your already existing production system.

 === "Echo Audio"